-A man who was involved in a car accident in Nova Scotia on July 20 was charged for his involvement in the incident.
+A man who was involved in a car accident in Nova Scotia on July 20 was charged with impaired driving.
 According to the report, the collision took place on Highway 103 between Exits 10 and 11 at approximately 5:40 p.m.

 Based on the preliminary investigation, it appeared that a green Ford Escape was heading west on the highway when he collided head-on with a Mazda.
 The driver of the Ford, a 40-year-old man, and the driver of the Mazda, a 26-year-old woman, were both transported to hospital for treatment of injuries that were described as not life-threatening.
 At the time the report was released, both individuals had been released from the hospital.

 Once the male driver was released from the hospital, he was brought to the Cookville RCMP Detachment in order to give a breath sample.
 He was charged with impaired driving and was scheduled to appear in court on Sept.
 3. At the time the report was released, the authorities were still investigating the crash.